TharinduDR/Offenseval_2020/algo/neural_nets/models/transformers/README.md

 ## Transformers
-This folder includes the different experiments we did with RNNs for DeftEval 2020.
+This folder includes the different experiments we did with Transformers for OffensEval 2020.

 #### English Experiments